stathisar/ISF-Flood-event-management-Social-Networks/README.md

 # flood.management.research
-Script approaches of methodology related to flood event management.
+R Script approaches of methodology related to flood event management.

+Pending material to be uploaded